Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Methods

-At the core of RL, is an ``agent'' that interacts with an ``environment'' over discrete timesteps by observing a state \( s_t \), selecting an action \( a_t \) according to its policy \( \pi(a_t \mid s_t) \) (which may be stochastic or deterministic), receiving a reward \( r_t \), and transitioning to a new state \( s_{t+1} \) under some unknown dynamics \( P(s_{t+1} \mid s_t, a_t) \).
-The fundamental ingredients are: (i) the state space \( \mathcal{S} \), (ii) the action space \( \mathcal{A} \), (iii) the reward function \( r(s,a) \), (iv) the transition dynamics \( P \), (v) the action policy \( \pi \), and (vi) the cumulative discounted reward (known as return) \( R_t = \sum_{k=0}^\infty \gamma^k r_{t+k} \), with discount factor \( \gamma \in [0,1) \) over an episode (a finite sequence of timesteps from an initial state until a specified terminal time or stopping criterion).
-Together, these elements define a MDP, where the aim is to discover a policy \( \pi(a_t \mid s_t) \) that maximises expected return \( R_t \) while balancing exploration and exploitation (selectively preferring actions that appear to maximise \( R_t \)).
-RL algorithms are commonly divided into two classes: model-free approaches, which learn directly from sampled system trajectories (e.g., Q-learning~\citep{watkins_q-learning_1992}, REINFORCE~\citep{williams_simple_1992}), and model-based approaches, which additionally learns a surrogate model \( P_\theta \) to support planning and improve data efficiency.
-In this study, the focus is on model-free methods, where RL agents interact directly with the numerical model \(P\) at each timestep by selecting an action \(a_t\) that sets the tunable parameters, after which the model integrates the state from \(s_t\) to \(s_{t+1}\), eliminating the need for a separate surrogate dynamics model.
+At the core of the formalism, is an ``agent'' that interacts with an ``environment'' over discrete timesteps by observing a state \( s_t \), selecting an action \( a_t \) according to its policy \( \pi(a_t \mid s_t) \) (which may be stochastic or deterministic), receiving reward \( r_t \), and transitioning to a new state \( s_{t+1} \) under some unknown dynamics \( P(s_{t+1} \mid s_t, a_t) \).
+The fundamental ingredients are: (i) the state space \( \mathcal{S} \), (ii) the action space \( \mathcal{A} \), (iii) the reward function \( r(s_t,a_t) \), (iv) the transition dynamics \( P \), (v) the action policy \( \pi \), and (vi) the cumulative discounted reward (known as return) \( R_t = \sum_{k=0}^\infty \gamma^k r_{t+k} \), with discount factor \( \gamma \in [0,1) \) over an episode (a finite sequence of timesteps from an initial state until a specified terminal time or stopping criterion).
+Together, these elements help define {the climate-model environments (introduced later in this text) as} a MDP, where the aim {in contrast to identify a single optimal constant parameter set}, is to learn a policy function \( \pi(a_t \mid s_t) \) {mapping model state to adjustments in the tunable parameters}, that maximises the expected return \( R_t \) while balancing exploration and exploitation (selectively preferring actions that appear to maximise \( R_t \)).